 Eating the right foods and avoiding other ingredients can help.
 A nourishing diet helps regulate your hormones and your menstrual cycle.
 Eating processed and heavily preserved foods may promote inflammation and insulin resistance.

-– Whole foods: Whole foods are free of hormones, artificial sugars, and preservatives.
+– Whole Foods: Whole foods are free of hormones, artificial sugars, and preservatives.
 Vegetables, fruits, whole grains, and legumes are whole foods that you can add to your diet.
-Without preservatives and hormones, your endocrine system can better control your blood glucose.
+Without preservatives and hormones, your endocrine system can control your blood glucose better.

 – Anti-inflammatory: Adding anti-inflammatory foods into your diet can help alleviate your symptoms.
 Think about the Mediterranean diet as an option.
 Olive oil, fatty fish, Tomatoes, leafy greens, and tree nuts can fight inflammation.

 – Eliminate coffee: Caffeine intake may be linked to changes in estrogen Levels and hormone behavior.
 Consider boosting your energy with a decaf alternative, such as an herbal tea.
 Kombucha’s probiotic properties might also be beneficial.
 Choose green tea instead of coffee.
 Green tea has been shown to increase insulin resistance.
 Besides, it can assist with weight control in women with PCOS.